rust-lang/rust/text/0000-incremental-compilation.md

 nodes reachable from those HIR nodes).
 As part of the deletion process, we remove whatever on disk artifact that may have existed.

+<a id="span"></a>
+### Handling spans

+There are times when the precise span of an item is a significant part of its metadata.
+For example, debuginfo needs to identify line numbers and so forth.
+However, editing one fn will affect the line numbers for all subsequent fns in the same file, and it'd be best if we can avoid recompiling all of them.
+Our plan is to phase span support in incrementally:

+1. Initially, the AST hash will include the filename/line/column, which does mean that later fns in the same file will have to be recompiled (somewhat unnnecessarily).
+2. Eventually, it would be better to encode spans by identifying a particular AST node (relative to the root of the item).
+Since we are hashing the structure of the AST, we know the AST from the previous and current compilation will match, and thus we can compute the current span by finding tha corresponding AST node and loading its span.
+This will require some refactoring and work however.

 <a id="optimization"></a>
 ## Optimization and codegen units